 The JLAF (Joint Local Access Forum) is a statutory forum and was set up by the three council; B&NES, Bristol and South Glos.
 Its members are appointed by the Councils as per the Countryside and Rights of Way Act 2000.
-There are up to 22 members of the JLAF, one councillor nominated by each Council (Bath & North East Somerset Council, Bristol City Council and South Gloucestershire Council) and other members forming a balance of ‘landowning’, ‘user’ and ‘other’ interests.
-JLAF members are appointed as individuals, but some also have a role in an interested organisation such as the Ramblers Association (RA) or the Country Land and Business Association (CLA).
+There are up to 21 members of the JLAF, one councillor nominated by each Council (Bath & North East Somerset Council, Bristol City Council and South Gloucestershire Council) and other members forming a balance of ‘landowning’, ‘user’ and ‘other’ interests.
+JLAF members are appointed as individuals, but some also have a role in an interested organisation such as the Ramblers Association or the Country Land & Business Association.
 They sit on the JLAF as individuals and are not tied to the official views of any organisations they might be involved in.

 JLAF Members are volunteers.
 The councils will reimburse the reasonable expenses of travel, sustenance and the care of dependents that members incur in attending meetings or for other previously agreed expenditure.

 The JLAF provides independent advice, through the consensus of the members.
 In the legislation: “to provide advice as to the improvement of public access to land in the area… for the purposes of open-air recreation and enjoyment of the area.”
 The JLAF were involved as statutory consultees for the Rights of Way Improvement Plan (ROWIP).
 They have also advised on Access Land and other matters.
 Forums perform a statutory function and bodies they advise are required to “have regard, in carrying out their functions, to any relevant advice given to them” by a forum.
 ‘Having regard’ means that although not bound to follow such advice, bodies are legally required to take it into account in carrying out their functions [taken from government guidance].